fayizferosh/yosys-tcl-ui-report/README.md

 ## Day 3 - Processing Clock and Input Constraints from CSV and dumping SDC (26/08/2023)

-Day 3 task is to basically processing constraints csv file for clocks and inputs and dupming SDC commands to .sdc file with actual processed data.
-It involves several matrix search algorithms and also an algorithm to identify inputs which are buses and bits differently.
+Day 3's task is to basically process constraints in a csv file for clocks and inputs and dump SDC commands into a .sdc file with actual processed data.
+It involves several matrix search algorithms and also an algorithm to identify inputs that are buses and bits differently.

 **Review of input file - openMSP430_design_constraints.csv**